Work with unit tests in current document

-ReSharper discovers unit test classs and single unit tests of all supported frameworks right in the editor and adds the corresponding action indicators next to each item in the editor:
+ReSharper discovers unit test classes and single unit tests of all supported frameworks right in the editor and adds the corresponding action indicators next to each item in the editor:

 ... and in the File Structure window:

-There are several ways to run or debug unit tests in the current document.
+There are several ways to run, debug, or cover unit tests in the current document.
 You can use action indicators, main menu or shortcuts:

-- To run or debug a single test or all tests in a test class, click on the action indicator next to it or set the caret on the test /test class and press Alt+Enter.
+To run, debug, or cover a single test or all tests in a test class, click the action indicator next to it or place the caret at the test /test class and press Alt+Enter.
 In the action list, choose Run / Debug for a test or Run All/Debug All for a test class.

-- To run or debug a single test or all tests in a test class, set the caret at the test/test class name or anywhere inside it in the editor or select it in the File Structure window .
+To run, debug, or cover a single test or all tests in a test class, place the caret at the test/test class name, or anywhere inside its declaration in the editor , or else, select it in the File Structure window .

-- To run all tests in the current file, either select all or set the caret outside test classs.
+To run all tests in the current file, either select all or place the caret outside test classes.

-Whatever way you choose to run or debug tests, you will see the execution progress, results and output in the Unit Test Sessions window.
-If there is an open unit test session, the executed tests are added in this session.
+Whatever way you choose to run, debug, or cover tests, you will see the execution progress, results, and output in the Unit Test Sessions window.
+If there is an open unit test session, the executed tests are added to that session.
 If there are no test sessions or the existing ones are locked, then a new tests session is created.

 If necessary, you can always re-run the tests that you executed last by pressing Control+T, T or choosingin the menu.